 Over the years, I have made small contributions to OKI’s codebases on projects like CKAN.
 Contributing to the Frictionless Data project clears the way to the frontlines of development: putting better tools in users’ hands, committing directly to the needs of the community, setting an elevated expectation of responsibility and quality.
 That said, I am a novice in Julia.
 But my initial ambition is modest: make a working set of tools, produce a stable v1.0 specification release.
 Run tests, get reviewed, interact with the community, and iterate.
 This project will be a learning process, and my intention is to widen the goalposts as much as I can for others to follow.

 The Julia language also needs to be better known, so I will start threads on the OKI forums, at the School of Data, in technical and academic circles.
 I am likewise really looking forward to representing Frictionless Data in the diverse and wide-ranging Julia community, sharing whatever questions and needs arise both ways.
 The specifications, libraries and tools will help to preserve key information on widely used datasets, foster a more in-depth technical discussion between everyone involved in data sharing, and open the door to more critical feedback loops between creators, publishers and users of open data.

-I will be developing the datapackage-jl and tableschema-jl libraries on GitHub, and you can follow my dev log to see how this develops and read stories about putting Frictionless Data libraries to use.
+I will be developing the datapackage-jl and tableschema-jl libraries on GitHub, and share stories about putting Frictionless Data libraries to use on my blog.
 Please feel free to write me a note, send in your use case, respond to anything I'm working on or writing about, share a tricky dataset or any other kind of challenge - and let's chat!